LCC-CIT/CS295N-CourseMaterials/Labs/Lab06/Lab6Instructions_CS295N.md

 #### For all groups

 - Modify your views so that:
-  - The user's entry is no longer echoed back to a view.
+  - The user's entry is no longer just echoed back to a view.
   -  All messages, stories, or comments are read from the database and displayed on the Contacts, Stories, or Forum page.
 (Not the same page with the HTML form for entering information.)
 - Use either SQL Server or MySQL as the database type.
   - You should use the same database type on both your local development machine and on Azure.

 - Add an intial migration.
-  - Hint: include the database type in the name, for example: InitialMySql, or InitialSqlServer.
+  - Hint: include the database type in the name of the migration, for example: *InitialMySql*, or *InitialSqlServer*.

 - Publish the site to Azure.
-  - Set up either a *SQL Database*, or *Azure Database for MySQL* on Azure.
+  - Set up either an  *Azure SQL Database* (compatible with SQL Server), or *Azure Database for MySQL* server on Azure.
-    - Remember, you <u>only get one free database</u> with your Azure for Students account, and only the <u>Standard S0</u> service tier is free.
+    - For Azure SQL, you <u>only get one free database</u> with your Azure for Students account, and only the <u>Standard S0</u> service tier is free.
+    - For Azure Database for MySQL, you can also set up a free server and you are allowed to create multiple free databases on it.
+For the databases to be free you must choose these settings on the server:
+      - Workload type: *For development or hobby projects.*
+      - Compute + Storage:  *Burstable B1ms* with a maximum of 32GB of storage.

+  - Create a database schema by either:
+    - Running `dotnet ef database update` using the connection string for your database server on Azure.
-  - Modify your Visual Studio publish profile to use the new database.
+    - Modifying your Visual Studio publish profile so that it applies the migrations when you publish the web app.
+(This only works on Visual Studio for Windows.)
-  - Publish your site to Azure.
+  - Publish your web app to Azure.